moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 ---
 title: Set an Identity as a Block Producer
-description: Follow these step-by-step instructions to establish an identity including a name and info so you can be more easily recognizable as a block producer on Tanssi.
+description: Follow these step-by-step instructions to establish an identity, including a display name, so you can be more easily recognizable as a block producer on Tanssi.
 ---

 # Set Up an Identity